ConservationMetrics/gc-scripts-hub/README.md

 ### Development

+In Windmill, scripts and flows can be written in Python, TypeScript, Go, and a number of other languages.

+The `f/` directory is designated for storing code in a workspace, and will be used when synchronizing the contents of this repository with a server.

+Within the `f/` directory, we store code in directories that represent a specific set of tasks.
+For example, the `f/frizzle/` directory contains scripts for data ETL and pipelining tasks.

+For information on developing scripts, see the [Windmill Scripts quickstart](https://www.windmill.dev/docs/getting_started/scripts_quickstart).

 You may develop within Windmill's code editor, or locally.
 Developing locally has the advantage of being able to run tests.